Find a Class

 Why do you require my age when I set up an account or register for a class?

-Some of our funders require us to provide broad demographic data, including how many people we serve from different age brackets.
+We do this to ensure students are enrolled in the appropriate course for their age, when applicable, as some of our courses are age-restricted.
+It also allows us to offer age-specific tuition discounts to students.
+Additionally, some of our funders require us to provide broad demographic data, including how many people we serve from different age brackets.